Board game enthusiast Jānis' TOP 10

 The Path to Carcosa campaign probably helped Arkham Horror: The Card Game reach the top of my chart.
 I'm currently halfway through the campaign and I like it better than Dunwich Legacy , and I can't wait to see what happens next.

 "Arkham Horror: The Card Game" is certainly not the cheapest pleasure, because from time to time you will want to add a new expansion to your collection.
-Fortunately, the producers have moved to a more consumer-friendly campaign format - instead of seven separate expansions, you can now buy an eight-scenario campaign in one box, while the investigator cards can be bought in a separate expansion according to your preferences.
+Fortunately, the developers have moved to a more consumer-friendly campaign format - instead of seven separate expansions, you can now buy an eight-scenario campaign in one box, while the investigator cards can be bought in a separate expansion according to your preferences.

 The game works best with two players, but it's also very good in solo and three or four player versions.